School Leadership

 The 2018 Decree No. F-716 on the regulation of recruitment to the position of director of state general educational institutions specifies that the competition for the recruitment of directors in state general education institutions is organized centrally through an electronic system in four stages to ensure transparency and objectivity.
 Vacancies are determined, and information is entered into the system by local education authorities.
 In the first stage, electronic applications are accepted, and candidates' compliance with conditions is investigated.
 Candidates choose from four positions in their district.
 The second stage involves a 60-question exam, and those with a passing score proceed to interviews.
 Interviews assess professional competencies on a 5-point scale.
 Candidates appointed to vacant positions receive a one-year employment contract, extendable based on academic performance.
 Unappointed candidates may be included in a reserve staff list for two years.
 Directors with over 3 years of service may transfer to schools with more students.
 Appeals are considered within one week after the competition.

 The 2020 Decree No.F-449 issued by the Minister of Education of the Republic of Azerbaijan outlines the organization of competitive examinations for the position of director in state general education institutions.
 The directive is in response to the strategic direction defined in the "State Strategy for the Development of Education in the Republic of Azerbaijan," emphasizing the establishment of a new management system with transparent and effective regulatory mechanisms based on advanced international experience.
 The measures taken to improve the management of the education system include the continuation of implemented initiatives, and the selection and placement of qualified individuals with strong managerial abilities in the position of director in general education institutions.
 The decree also specifies the composition of the competition and appeal commissions, along with responsibilities assigned to various departments for the organization and implementation of the exams.
-The decree concludes with instructions to publish relevant information and competition results on the official website of the Ministry of Education.
+The decree concludes with instructions to publish relevant information and competition results on the official website of the Ministry of Science and Education.

 The 2009 Education Law No.833-IIIQ highlights the responsibilities of the State in the field of education includes appointing and dismissing the heads of state educational institutions in accordance with the legislation and determining the age limit for holding academic and administrative positions for the faculty working in state educational institutions (art.29).